Dr John Holton

 In the majority of my historical research I aim to integrate the relevant material and literary evidence, including coinage, artwork, epigraphy, poetry, and texts of various prose genres.

-I am currently completing the final draft of a monograph entitled Kingship and Royal Self-Representation in the Early Hellenistic World, which is an expanded and revised version of my doctoral thesis.
-Using a wide range of evidence and adopting a holistic perspective, this book examines the emergence of different modes of royal self-representation in the tumultuous period after Alexander the Great's death in 323 BC and their contribution to the development of the institution of kingship.
+I am currently completing a monograph entitled Kingship and Royal Self-Representation in the Early Hellenistic World, which is an expanded and revised version of my doctoral thesis.
+Using a wide range of evidence and adopting a holistic perspective, this book examines the emergence of different modes of royal self-representation in the tumultuous period after Alexander the Great's death in 323 BC and their contribution to how the institution of kingship developed in this period.

 After completing this monograph, I will begin a new project on the political ethics and intellectual indebtedness of Diodorus Siculus.